-Each weekday of the Institute, students attend class with the same professor and same small group (12-15 students).
-The long lunch break provides ample time for resting, completing assignments, and socializing.
+Each weekday morning of the Institute, students attend class with the same professor and same small group (8-12 students).
+After a leisurely lunch break, students convene for writing groups staffed by undergraduate writing fellows.
+This time gives students a chance to complete work and peer reviews assigned by their professor with help from a trained writing tutor.
 Students may request coursework in one of two categories:

 - Creative Writing Workshop